A Skellam Regression Model for Quantifying Positional Value in Soccer: Data and Methods

 \subsection{Soccer Dataset}

-In our study we make use of the Kaggle European Soccer Database \cite{kaggle-data}.
+In our study we make use of the Kaggle European Soccer Database (\cite{Kaggle}).
 This dataset includes all the games (21,374 in total) from 11 European leagues\footnote{English Premier League, Bundesliga, Serie A, Scotish Premier League, La Liga, Swiss Super League, Jupiler League, Ligue 1, Eredivisie, Liga Zon Sagres, Ekstraklasa.} between the seasons 2008-09 and 2015-16.
 For every game, information about the final result as well as the starting lineups are provided.
 There is also temporal information on the corresponding players' ratings for the period covered by the data.
-A player's $\player$ rating takes values between 0 and 100 and includes an overall rating $\rating_{\player}$, as well as {\em sub-ratings} for different skills (e.g., tackling, dribbling etc.).
-There are 11,060 players in totals and an average of 2 rating readings per season for every player.
-One of the information that we need for our analysis and is not present in the original dataset, is the players' position and his market value.
-We collected this information through FIFA's rating website (\url{www.sofifa.com}) for all the players in our dataset.
+The overall rating $\rating_{\player}$ for player $\player$ takes values between 0 and 100.
+There are 11,060 players in totals and an average of 2 rating readings per season for every player. \todo{Furtermore, we collect information about the players' position from the FIFA's rating website (\url{www.sofifa.com})}.

+\todo{One of the pieces of information we need for our analysis is the contract value for a player.
+These type data are harder to obtain - especially compared to North American sports leagues operating with a cap system.
+However, we obtained information for all teams in the English Premier League for the 2015-16 season - the last season covered from our data - from \url{Spotrac.com}.
+Spotrac provides the actual contract value for the season for a player, in contrast to other popular services such as Transfermarkt that provide a crowdsourced estimate for a player's market value (\cite{muller2017beyond}).
+We would like to emphasize here that Transfermarkt data can be accurate in terms of quantifying the value of a player, but they do not represent necessarily the actual value of a player's contract. }